Weekly overview of Azerbaijan's currency market

 |

-The official exchange rate of the manat against the ruble has grown by 0.0001.
-The average AZN/RUB rate has fallen by 0.0006 manat and totaled 0.0208 manat.
+The official exchange rate of the manat against the ruble has fallen by 0.0002.
+The average AZN/RUB increased by 0.0006 manat and totaled 0.022 manat.

 |